Capri Holdings

-Capri Holdings Limited (formerly Michael Kors Holdings Limited) is a multinational fashion holding company, incorporated in the British Virgin Islands, with executive offices in London and operational offices in New York.
+Capri Holdings Limited (formerly Michael Kors Holdings Limited) is a multinational fashion holding company, incorporated in the British Virgin Islands, with executive offices in London and operational offices in New York City.
 It was founded in 1981 by American designer Michael Kors.
 The company sells clothes, shoes, watches, handbags, and other accessories.
 In 2015, the company had more than 550 stores and over 1,500 in-store boutiques in various countries.

-Capri is the parent company of Kors' eponymous brand, as well as Versace and Jimmy Choo.
+Capri is the parent company of the eponymous Michael Kors brand and Jimmy Choo.
+It previously owned Versace, which was sold to Prada in 2025.
 Tapestry, owner of Coach New York and Kate Spade, offered to buy Capri for $8.5 billion in 2023, but called off the acquisition after it was blocked by a federal judge the following year.

 Background

 Founder Michael Kors enrolled at the Fashion Institute of Technology in New York City in 1977, but dropped out after nine months.
 Taking a job as a sales person at a boutique called Lothar's across from Bergdorf Goodman on 57th Street in Midtown Manhattan, he later became both the designer and visual display head for the store.